taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 ## Assumptions of zkEVM Proofs

 What a ZKP can and cannot prove is critical to a zkRollup's protocol design.
-Different assumptions allow different designs.
-As a matter of fact, our current protocol design is fundamentally different from the one we had in Q2 2022, simply because we now adopt a new set of ZKP assumptions outlined in this section.
+Different assumptions allow for different designs.
+As a matter of fact, our current protocol design is fundamentally different from the one we had in Q2 2022, simply because we adopted a new set of ZKP assumptions that will be outlined in this section.

 ### Computation of ZKPs